Good News for Internet Users

 Until recently, Leblanc did not have a good high-speed option: Cable does not reach his area, the phone company wanted too much money to bring in DSL, and satellite service was spotty and too expensive.
 Leblanc can also benefit from more affordable voice telephony with almost free long distance service.

-Have a question for Marvin?
-Ask or leave a comment below!
+Have a question for Marvin or want to leave a comment?
+Click here.